 Every student of Chemistry would have used the term Hydrogen on countless occasions.
 Here, we will be discussing the various reactions due to alpha-hydrogen in the coming lines.

 Due to the acidic nature of α-hydrogen of aldehydes and ketones, they undergo a number of reactions.
-This acidity is because of the strong electron-withdrawing nature of the carbonyl groups and resonance stabilization of the conjugate base.
+This acidity is because of the strong electron-withdrawing nature of the carbonyl groups and resonance stabilisation of the conjugate base.

 - Aldol condensation: β-hydroxy aldehydes and β-hydroxy ketones are produced when aldehydes and ketones having one α-hydrogen undergoes a reaction in the presence of dilute alkali as a catalyst.
-This name Aldol is derived from the name of two functional groups aldehydes and alcohols.
+The name Aldol is derived from the names of two functional groups, aldehydes and alcohols.
 Water is lost by both Aldol as well as ketol to give α, β-unsaturated carbonyl compounds which are the products of aldol condensation and this reaction is called aldol condensation.

 - Cross aldol condensation: When two different aldehydes and ketones are involved in aldol condensation then it is called cross aldol condensation.
-We get a mixture of four products if both of them contains an α-hydrogen.
+We get a mixture of four products if both of them contain an α-hydrogen.

-- Cannizzaro reaction: When heated with an alkali, aldehydes and ketones should not contain any alpha hydrogen atoms, undergoes self-oxidation and reduction reaction.
-One molecule in this reaction is oxidized to form acid and one molecule is reduced to form alcohol
+- Cannizzaro reaction: When heated with an alkali, aldehydes and ketones should not contain any alpha hydrogen atoms, and undergoes self-oxidation and reduction reaction.
+One molecule in this reaction is oxidised to form acid and one molecule is reduced to form alcohol

-- Electrophilic substitution reaction: In-ring aromatic ketones and aldehydes, they undergo an electrophilic substitution reaction in which the carbonyl group acts as a deactivating group.
+- Electrophilic substitution reaction: In-ring aromatic ketones and aldehydes, undergo an electrophilic substitution reaction in which the carbonyl group acts as a deactivating group.

 Uses of aldehydes and ketones: